Masterpiece (2015 film): Production

-The film was announced on 21 October 2014, to coincide with the occasion of Deepavali, a Hindu festival, by film producer Vijay Kiragandur.
-The film would be titled Masterpiece and would be produced under his banner, Hombale Films.
+The film was announced on 21 October 2014 by producer Vijay Kiragandur, it would be titled Masterpiece and produced under his banner, Hombale Films, to coincide with the Deepavali festival.
 Manju Mandavya made his directorial debut, who also wrote the screenplay and dialogues for the film.
 On titling the film as Masterpiece, he said, "Masterpiece was a spontaneous title that somehow clicked when I was getting into the structure of the story and when the hero's character was developing in my mind."
 V. Harikrishna was chosen to compose the music for the film and Vaidhy was chosen as cinematographer.

 Casting

 During the announcement, it was also announced that Yash would play the lead role in the film and that Suhasini Maniratnam would portray the role of his mother.
 The director said that two actresses, Anushka Shetty and Priya Anand, were under consideration to play the female lead.
 Following speculations, Shanvi Srivastava was signed in late-December 2014.
 Chikkanna was cast in an important side role marking his 25th film in acting.